-- 30 GB free space available on selected datastore for the operating system disk of the Virtual SIRIS to be thick provisioned (Eager Zeroed) during the OVA deployment
+- 30 GB free space open on selected datastore for the operating system disk of the Virtual SIRIS to be thick provisioned (Eager Zeroed) during the OVA deployment

 - Free space on a datastore equal to the product model that was purchased (SV3000 = 3 TB)

-- Storage (VMDK) disk for Virtual SIRIS can either be thick provisioned (Eager Zeroed) or thick provisioned (Lazeily Zeroed) and attached to the Virtual SIRIS appliance after the OVA is deployed but before powering it on for the first time
+- Storage (VMDK) disk for Virtual SIRIS can either be thick provisioned (Eager Zeroed) or thick provisioned (Lazy Zeroed) and attached to the Virtual SIRIS appliance after deploying the OVA but before powering it on for the first time

 Note: Thick provisioned (Eager Zero) disks may take a considerable amount of time to configure, depending on the size of the disk(s).